 Chinese market knowledgeable

-Numerous luxury brands are establishing their market strategies in the popular Chinese chat platforms such as WeChat and Weibo, in the meantime they are also opening their own stores on ecommerce platforms such as Alibaba’s Tmall and JD.com.
+Numerous luxury brands are establishing their market strategies in the popular Chinese chat platforms such as WeChat and Weibo, in the meantime they are also opening their own stores on ecommerce platforms such as Alibaba’s Tmall, XHS, Douyin and JD.com.
 Luxury brands that used to lag behind in terms of Chinese market knowledge, are now making up for their setback, this is why their move on the market has been long awaited.

 Burberry Group PLC teamed up with Chinese male model Wu Yifan for the 2016 fall/winter menswear line, he then shared exclusive content via Weibo.
 The move genuinely “broke the Chinese internet” by drawing massive social attention and engagement, declares L2inc.
 Burberry is expecting the ecommerce branch of its sales to account for one third of its revenue in the next three years.